Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment

 Provider Type

-- Physicians
+- Physicians and Practitioners

 - Participating Physician Groups (PPG)

-Health Net, its affiliated health plans and subcontracting providers are available to coordinate referrals for members requiring substance use treatment and services.
-Members receiving services under this program remain enrolled in Health Net.
-Participating primary care physicians (PCPs) are responsible for maintaining continuity of care for the member.
-Additionally, participating providers must maintain documentation of Screening, Assessment, Brief Interventions and Referral to Treatment (SABIRT) services provided to members.
-When a member transfers from one PCP to another, the receiving PCP must attempt to obtain the member’s prior medical records, including those pertaining to the provision of preventive services.
-Member medical records must include the following:
+Participating providers must maintain documentation of Screening, Assessment, Brief Interventions and Referral to Treatment (SABIRT) services provided to members.
+When a member transfers from one PCP to another, the receiving PCP must attempt to obtain the member’s prior medical records, including those related to preventive services.

 Screening

-- Cut down-annoyed-guilty-eye-opener adapted to include drugs (CAGE-AID).
+- Cut down, Annoyed, Guilty, Eye-opener adapted to include drugs (CAGE-AID)

-- Drug abuse screening test (DAST-10).
+- Drug Abuse Screening Test (DAST-10).

-- Parents, partners, past and present (4Ps) for pregnant women and adolescents.
+- Parents, Partners, Past and Present (4Ps) for pregnant women and adolescents.

 Brief Assessment

-alcohol use disorder (AUD) or substance use disorder (SUD) is present.
+When a screening result is positive, validated assessment tools should be used to determine whetheralcohol use disorder (AUD) or substance use disorder (SUD) is present.
 Validated alcohol and drug assessment tools may be used without first using validated screening tools.
-Validated assessment tools include, but are not limited to:

 - NIDA-Modified Alcohol, Smoking and Substance Involvement Screening Test (NM-ASSIST)